 You also need to distribute content through channels they use to grow and get better.
 Find the websites they spend time on, the magazines they read, and the influencers they follow.

-Volunteers may not be the decision makers you need to reach.
-But strategically marketing to them can be a highly effective tactic for connecting with those decision makers.
+Volunteers may not be the decision makers you need to reach, but they are influencers.
+Strategically marketing to them can be a highly effective tactic for connecting with the decision makers.